mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 For this demo I found some value in boosting priority for cubes recently involved in high energy collisions, since high energy collision was the largest source of divergence due to non-deterministic results.
 I also boosted priority for cubes recently thrown by players.

 Somewhat counter-intuitively, reducing priority for at rest cubes gave bad results.
-My theory is that since the simulation runs on both sides, at rest cubes would get slightly out of sync and not be corrected quickly enough, causing further divergence when other cubes collided with them.
+My theory is that since the simulation runs on both sides, at rest cubes would get slightly out of sync and not be corrected quickly enough, causing further divergence when other cubes collide with them.

 # Delta Compression

-And now the king of bandwidth optimization: __delta compression__.
+Even with all the techniques so far, it still wasn't optimized enough.
+With four players I really wanted to get the cost per-player down under 256kbps, so the entire simulation could fit into 1mbps for the host player.

+I had once last trick remaining: __delta compression__.

-First person shooters often implement this by compressing the entire state of the world relative to a previous state.
+First person shooters often implement delta compression by compressing the entire state of the world relative to a previous state.
 In this technique, a previous complete world state or 'snapshot' acts as the _baseline_, and a set of differences, or _delta_, between the _baseline_ and the _current_ snapshot is generated and sent down to the client.

-This technique is (relatively) easy to implement because all the server needs to do is track the most recent snapshot received by each client, and generate deltas from that snapshot to the current.
-Similarly, all the client needs to do is keep a buffer of the last n snapshots received, so it can reconstruct snapshots by applying deltas on top of its copy of the baseline.

-When a priority accumulator is used delta encoding becomes more complicated.
+This technique is (relatively) easy to implement because the state for all objects are included in each snapshot, thus all the server needs to do is track the most recent snapshot received by each client, and generate deltas from that snapshot to the current.
+However, when a priority accumulator is used, packets don't contain updates for all objects and delta encoding becomes more complicated.

 Now the server (or authority-side) can't simply encode cubes relative to a previous snapshot number, because not all cubes are included in each packet.
 Instead, the baseline must be specified _per-cube_, so the receiver knows which state each cube is encoded relative to.